LSSTDESC/DC2-analysis/contributed/plots/README.md

 In order to submit the figure/text, you can follow the same procedure as for submitting the analysis notebooks (repeated from the README one level up):

-Here are the instructions to contribute your analysis notebooks/code to this repo.
+Here are the instructions to contribute your plots to this repo.

 If you are an experienced git user, the TL;DR is:
 - Checkout a new branch.